corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/operating/cryptoservice-configuration.md

 {{< /note >}}

-Operations involving the private keys (e.g., signature generation) will be delegated by the node to the HSMs, while operations involving the public keys (e.g., signature verification) will be performed by the node.
+Operations involving the private keys (for example, signature generation) will be delegated by the node to the HSMs, while operations involving the public keys (for example, signature verification) will be performed by the node.

 A Corda node, including a notary node, must have its node CA and legal identity keys in the same key store or HSM.
 Splitting these keys across a combination of different key stores and HSMs is not supported.
 TLS keys can be configured